 It's easy to feel like Italy is familiar.
-From movies to fashion and, of course, Italian food, the culture of Italy is embedded deep into pop culture.
-But when it comes to eating in Italy, there still are a few things you may not know.
+From movies to fashion and, of course, Italian food, the culture of Italy is embedded deep into our collective psyche.
+But when it comes to eating in Italy, there still are a few things that aren't commonly known.

-Here are top tips for eating you should know before you next travel to Italy:
+So here they are -- our top tips for eating you should know before you next travel to Italy:

 Breakfast Is The Smallest Meal Of The Day

 Often eaten standing with an espresso and a small pastry, breakfast is literally not a big thing in Italy.
 Most Italians -- especially those en route to work -- will just grab a pastry and a coffee before heading into the office.
 Or, if you're in Genoa, you might even see them dunk their focaccia into their morning cappuccino!

 Speaking Of, Cappuccino Is Only A Breakfast Thing